Team3229/Mini-FRC-Library/README.md

 For DinkLink created by derpman046 (hey that's me!) please read the README.md for instructions in the DinkLinkLib folder

 Thanks to the Hawktimus Prime Robotics team

+Go to the examples folder to learn
+Go to DinkLinkLib to setup the DinkLink server/communication test